Ryhime/Compiler/README.md

-Not done yet...

-Compiler based off the book - Introduction to Compilers and Language Design: Second Edition (Banger Alert).
+Compiler front end based off the book - Introduction to Compilers and Language Design: Second Edition

-To run:
+To Run:
+./Run <program name>

+To add optimizations set the flag <-O> after the program name

+If that does not work run:
 ./FullBuild
+To rebuild the entire project

 Type Checking